 Formal City Council Meetings

-The formal meeting may appear to proceed very quickly, with important decisions reached after little discussion.
-However, the agenda is available to council members the Thursday prior to the meeting, giving them the opportunity to study every item and to ask questions of City staff members.
-Many of the items may have also been previously discussed during a council policy session or subcommittee meeting.
-If no additional facts are presented at the formal meeting, action may be taken without further discussion.
+The “formal” meeting may appear to proceed very quickly, with important decisions reached with little discussion.
+However, the agenda is available to Council Members the Thursday prior to the meeting, giving them the opportunity to study every item and to ask questions of City staff members.
+If no additional facts are presented at the meeting, action may be taken without further discussion.